 If there is at least one keyword argument creates a special

 (import (kawa arglist))

 (or in general any object that implement

-args can be a generalized list, in which case it
+Also, args can be any sequence, in which case it

 behaves like an

 Call proc once, in order, for each argument in args.

 (arglist-key-ref args i)